M3SOulu/TrendMining/README.md

 Part5-3 https://vimeo.com/292965195

 # Mini User Guide
-If you are a student in Emerging Trends in SE course at University of Oulu please ask more help from course assistant in the exercises.
+If you are a student in Next Generation Software Engineering at University of Oulu please ask more help from course assistant in the exercises.
 In other cases you may email prof. Mika Mäntylä <mika.mantyla@oulu.fi>

 Scripts